meilisearch/documentation/learn/advanced/indexation.md

 ]
 ```

-6. When creating a new index, first [configure its settings](/reference/features/settings.md) and only then add your documents.
-Following this order will significantly reduce indexation time
+- When creating a new index, first [configure its settings](/reference/features/settings.md) and only then add your documents.
+Following this order will significantly reduce indexation time.

-7. Since indexation speed is tightly connected to the size of your payload, using lightweight dataset formats such as CSV and NDJSON can lead to increased performance
+- Since indexation speed is tightly connected to the size of your payload, using lightweight dataset formats such as CSV and NDJSON can lead to increased performance.

-8. Always prefer machines using SSDs (Solid State Drives).
+- Prefer machines using SSDs (Solid State Drives).
 We strongly recommend not running MeiliSearch in HDDs (Hard Disk Drives).

-- Ensure your cloud provider does not limit your I/O operations, like AWS does with their [Amazon EBS service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) for example.
+- Ensure there are no limit to I/O operations in your machine.
+The restrictions imposed by cloud providers such as [AWS's Amazon EBS service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#IOcredit) can severely impact indexation performance

 ## Memory crashes